lyteword/chspurgeon-tod/volume-3/psalm-54.md

 **Verse 4.** A theme for wonder.

-1\.At his unmerited grace, that he should side with *me.*
+1\.
+At his unmerited grace, that he should side with *me.*

-2\.At his gracious power, for who can resist him?
+2\.
+At his gracious power, for who can resist him?

-3\.At his practical help, for he has upheld my soul.
+3\.
+At his practical help, for he has upheld my soul.

 **Verse 6.** We should sacrifice voluntarily, liberally, joyfully, continuously, with pure motive.